 Step-Wise Procedure for Auditor’s Resignation

-The procedure of an auditor’s resignation should follow the following actions in the sequence given.
-A careful following of the below steps will avoid any error in the process.
+The procedure for an auditor’s resignation must be followed in the below mentioned sequential form.
+A careful execution of the below-mentioned steps will avoid any error in the process:

-- First of all, the auditor should submit the resignation letter and Form ADT3 to the company.
+- First of all, the auditor has to submit the resignation letter and Form ADT3 to the company.

-- A board of meeting should be organized with all the directors for the resignation.
+- A board of meeting shall be organized with all the directors for effecting the resignation.

-- The company should obtain a consent letter from the new auditor firm under section n139 and 141, Companies Act 2013.
+- The company shall obtain a consent letter from the new auditor firm under section 139 and 141, Companies Act 2013.

-- A board of meeting should be called.
-All the members of the company should be called in the meeting for filling the vacancy of the auditor.
+- A board of meeting shall be called.
+All the members of the company shall be called in the meeting for filling the vacancy of the auditor.

-- Intimate the new auditor firm regarding the date of joining.
+- Intimate the Appointed auditor/ Auditors’ firm regarding the date of appointment.

 - File the form ADT-1 for the appointment of the new auditor.

-After the resignation of an auditor, a company also has to finish certain formalities for appointing new auditor.
+After the resignation of an auditor, a company has to carry out prescribed formalities/Procedures for appointing new auditor.

 Documents Required for Appointment of New Auditor

-When a company appoints a new auditor, following documents should be filed by the company.
+When a company appoints a new auditor, following documents shall be filed by the company.

 - Form MGT-14 with a copy of the resolution passed in the board meeting.